Rai8888/scaling-spork/README.md

 - View room details and photos
 - Make bookings for selected rooms
 - User registration and login functionality
-[- Responsive design for mobile and desktop devices]: #

 ## Installation